Rothy: 2019: "Blossom Flower", Color of Rothy

 On January 30, 2019, Rothy released her third single "Blossom Flower", a song that compares an unknown flower and a bed abandoned on the roadside to the pain of parting.
 The track uses both acoustic guitar and an orchestra.
-The track ranked 2nd on Genie and Olleh Music, 6th on Monkey3, 8th on Soribada, 14th on Naver Music, 20th on Bugs, 26th on Melon, and 30th on Mnet.
+The track peaked at 2nd on Genie and Olleh Music, 6th on Monkey3, 8th on Soribada, 14th on Naver Music, 20th on Bugs, 26th on Melon, and 30th on Mnet.

-On February 10, she released "Rainbow" for the OST of Romance is a Bonus Book.
+On February 10, she released "Rainbow" for the OST of Romance Is a Bonus Book.
 On February 11, Shin Seung-hun x Rothy's Tello brand sound "Fortune Teller" was released.
 On February 18, Rothy's official fandom name "Bloomimg" was announced.
 "Blooming", which means flowers are in full bloom, resembles Rothy and symbolizes people as beautiful as flowers, also containing the meaning of wishing Rothy and Blooming to always walk together along the path of flowers in full bloom.

 On May 27, Rothy's second mini-album Color of Rothy was released with the title track "Bee".
 With Shape of Rothy representing a sketch, Color of Rothy represented color.
 This was Rothy's second song with a choreography after "Burning".
-Rothy said, “my title track, 'Bee', is a hip-hop R&B song that shows a very cute, chic, and bold side with lyrics that compare bees to flowers".
-On the b-side track "I've Grown More Than Yesterday", she said that "it's a song that I have a lot of affection for because it contains the story of my growth."
+Rothy said, "The title track, 'Bee', is a hip-hop R&B song that shows a very cute, chic, and bold side with lyrics that compare bees to flowers".
+On the B-side track "Beautiful Days", she said that "it's a song that I have a lot of affection for because it contains the story of my growth."

-Rothy competed on King of Mask Singer as "Sweet Voice", becoming a runner-up after placing second to Kyuhyun of Super Junior in the final round.
+Rothy competed on King of Mask Singer as "Sweet Voice", becoming a runner-up after losing to Kyuhyun of Super Junior in the final round.

 2020–present: Singles

-On July 4, 2020, Rothy released "Sleepless Night" for Backstreet Rookie.
-On August 13, she released "Ocean View" featuring Chanyeol of Exo.
+On July 4, 2020, Rothy released "Sleepless Night" for the OST of Backstreet Rookie.
+On August 13, she released her fourth digital single "Ocean View", featuring Chanyeol of Exo.

-On June 9, 2021, she released "We will be not all together" for At a Distance, Spring Is Green with Han Seung-yoon.
-On October 14, Rothy released "Cold Love".
+On June 9, 2021, she released "We Will Be Not All Together" for the OST of At a Distance, Spring Is Green with Han Seung-yoon.
+On October 14, Rothy released her fifth digital single "Cold Love".
 On November 21, she released "Our Road" for the OST of Jirisan.

-On March 12, 2022, she released "Something Precious" for the OST of Forecasting Love and Weather.
-On July 5, Rothy released "Changed Number".
+On February 24, 2022, she released her sixth digital single "Believe".
+On March 12, she released "Something Precious" for the OST of Forecasting Love and Weather.
+On July 5, Rothy released her seventh digital single "Changed Number".

+On May 31, 2023, she released her eighth digital single "Diamond".
+In August, Rothy released "Alive" for the soundtrack of Not Others.
+She is scheduled to release her single "Something Casual" on October 12.